ccharles/skeleton-startup/about/index.md

 My name is Chris, and I'm going to launch a product-based startup in 2015.

 I'll be blogging about the process here, and I invite you to follow along.
-I have no doubt that this will be both exhilirating and terrifying.
-I expext to share victories and defeats with you, and I'll also give you a look at the process of building a startup.
+I have no doubt that this will be both exhilarating and terrifying.
+I expect to share victories and defeats with you, and I'll also give you a look at the process of building a startup.

 ## What's with the name? ##